dgraph-io/dgraph/wiki/content/design-concepts/index.md

 Let's assume we have 3 Alpha instances, and instance id=2 receives this query.
 These are the steps:

 * Send queries to look up keys = `pred_A, 0x1`, `pred_B, 0x1`, and `pred_C, 0x1`.
 These predicates could
-belong to 3 different groups, served by potentially different servers.
+belong to 3 different groups, served by potentially different Alpha servers.
 So, this would typically incur at max 3 network calls (equal to number of predicates at this step).
-* The above queries would return back 3 list of UIDs or value.
+* The above queries would return back 3 lists of UIDs or values.
 The result of `pred_B` and `pred_C` would be converted into queries for `pred_Bi` and `pred_Ci`.
 * `pred_Bi` and `pred_Ci` would then cause at max 4 network calls, depending upon where these predicates are located.
-The keys for `pred_Bi` for e.g. would be `pred_Bi, res_pred_Bk`, where res_pred_Bk = list of resulting UIDs from `pred_B, u`.
+The keys for `pred_Bi`, for example, would be `pred_Bi, res_pred_Bk`, where res_pred_Bk = list of resulting UIDs from `pred_B, u`.
 * Looking at `res_pred_C2`, you'll notice that this would be a list of lists aka list matrix.
 We merge these list of lists into a sorted list with distinct elements to form the query for `pred_C21`.